-These programs prioritise social and emotional learning which supports good mental health, positive relationships and supports prevention of bullying.
+These programs prioritise social and emotional learning which supports good mental health, positive relationships and the prevention of bullying.

-Beverly Hills North Primary School rejects all forms of bullying behaviours, including online (or cyber) bullying by maintaining a commitment to providing a safe, inclusive, and respectful learning community that promotes student wellbeing.
-Staff are committed to establishing evidence-based approaches and strategies that promote a positive climate where bullying is less likely to occur.
+Canobolas Public School rejects all forms of bullying behaviours, including online (or cyber) bullying, by maintaining a commitment to providing a safe, inclusive, and respectful learning community.
+Staff are committed to using evidence-based approaches and strategies that promote a positive climate where bullying is less likely to occur.

-The school community significantly contribute to building a welcoming school culture that values diversity and fosters positive relationships and a sense of belonging.
-A key component of a supportive school culture is building respectful relationships and an ethos that bullying is not accepted, in both online and offline environments.
+All members of the school community are active participants in building a welcoming school culture that values diversity and fosters positive relationships.
+A key component of a supportive school culture is building respectful relationships and an ethos that bullying is not accepted.
 School staff actively respond to student bullying behaviour.